 The main benefit of an HRA fund is that neither the employer or employee have to pay payroll tax on the contribution.
 Many employers that can’t afford a group health plan give their employees a raise or bonus in the place of offering health benefits, but this pay raise is taxed.

 This also helps employers who are stuck paying a portion of employees’ premiums on a plan that their employees may not even be using.
 Now, employees can choose a plan that works best for them and can choose to use their employer’s contribution toward their premium or toward any other health care expenses.

 Each employee has an equal amount available to them and can only fluctuate based on the employee’s age and family size.

 A small business owner can set aside $4,950 for an individual employee’s plan or $10,000 for a family plan.
 If the employee does not use all the money for their health expenses, then the business owner gets to keep any amount leftover.

 The HRA gives small business owners a new option, but if they are able to afford a group health insurance plan that is still the better option.

 When a business owner gets a group plan, the premiums are tax deductible and the employee share that comes from their payroll is also tax deductible.
 The HRA is a good option for those who can’t afford a group health insurance plan but still want to contribute to their employees’ health expenses.

 At LifePlan Financial, we pride ourselves on our quality work, our honesty to our clients, and the reliability we provide.
-Getting insurance doesn’t have to be a hassle when you use LifePlan Financial.
-Contact us today for any questions or get an instant insurance quote to get started.
+Getting health insurance doesn’t have to be a hassle when you use LifePlan Financial.
+Contact us today for any questions or get a quote to get started.